 In terms of inquiries, generating and tracking are two sides of the same coin.
 We can likely all agree that generating inquiries is a top priority for senior living communities.
 But the flip side of tracking is often underutilized or less of a priority.
 To effectively make use of the benefits related to generating inquiries, communities need to track all inquiries (new leads and re-inquires), even the unpromising ones.

-But as generating inquiries are important to converting leads, on-site sales teams need to place more emphasis on tracking their inquiries to see all of the benefits.
+As generating inquiries are important to converting leads, on-site sales teams need to place more emphasis on tracking their inquiries to see all of the benefits.
 Here we’ll dive into why your community needs to track inquiries and how they’re important to your overall sales and marketing strategy.

 What Is An Inquiry?